 “You must measure your success, correlated to your invisibility”

 As well as exploring the vision of the leadership for the trust’s vision and its work, the interviews also sought to understand the trust leaders’ understanding of, and attitudes towards, leadership as a concept and a practice.
 On this topic, there was considerable use of the “family” as a metaphor for a non-hierarchical, collaborative community.
 “It’s a family of schools, that was the foundation and the vision, we wanted a family of schools”.
 A family suggests a small- to medium-sized organisation, and the leaders were aware of the need to be “not too big so we all knew each other, but big enough to be viable in terms of the capacity to help each other”.
 Part of this non-hierarchical approach was a clear effort to downplay the centrality and visibility of leaders: as one of them put it, “the heart and soul of the school is the key thing, not the leader of the moment”.
 On the other hand, it is worth noting the transience and vulnerability of any leaders’ position, unconsciously implied in the phrase “leader of the moment”; and as we noted above, the top leaders retained final authority when “difficult” decisions needed to be made.
 The difficult balance between authority and invisibility that senior leadership are required to strike was also reflected in the comment that “an executive head needs to impart wisdom, help people make difficult decisions, move big things on, you know, work damned hard, but not be the tip of the triangle, not the pointy hierarchy”.
-Part of this challenge was a consequence of there being no set of formulas to follow, meaning that leaders needed to rely on their own philosophy and values: “It’s quite intellectually demanding to belong to this family, more so than one that says ‘here’s a five thousand word rule-book, follow it and forget your own philsophy’, so there are as many ways to do it as there are leaders”.
+Part of this challenge was a consequence of there being no set of formulas to follow, meaning that leaders needed to rely on their own philosophy and values: “It’s quite intellectually demanding to belong to this family, more so than one that says ‘here’s a five thousand word rule-book, follow it and forget your own philosophy’, so there are as many ways to do it as there are leaders”.
 In a similar vein, another leader spoke of the need “not to impose when you empower new leaders”.
 There was also an awareness that the development of leadership and leadership philosophy was a long-term project: “I think leadership here is at its early stages; it’s about coaching and supporting people to do it.”